-This new podcast series explores sustainability lessons from the COVID-19 pandemic.
-Through short (15-minute), weekly interviews with industry managers, academic experts, government officials, and civil society leaders, we explore various societal challenges magnified by the COVID-19 crisis.
+This podcast series explores sustainability lessons from the COVID-19 pandemic.
+Through short (15-minute) interviews with industry managers, academic experts, government officials, and civil society leaders, we explore various societal challenges magnified by the COVID-19 crisis.
 Each episode focuses on a specific topic and builds toward a call to action as we ask our guests to:

 (1) Identify the problem,

 (2) Contextualize the issue by framing it with respect to the pandemic,